amesar/mlflow-examples/python/sparkml/README.md

 #### Predict as UDF

-Predict as Spark ML UDF with `udf-spark-model`.
+Predict as Spark UDF with `udf-spark-model`.
 See [udf_predict.py](udf_predict.py).

 There is a bug with loading a Spark ML model as a UDF.
 If you try to load `spark-model` you will get: